Mateusz Malinowski

-Mateusz Malinowski (born 6 May 1992) is a Polish volleyball player.
-At the professional club level, he plays for the PlusLiga team, LUK Lublin.
+Mateusz Malinowski (born 6 May 1992) is a Polish professional volleyball player who plays as an opposite spiker for LUK Lublin.

 Career

-Clubs
+Club

 In 2011, Malinowski joined Jastrzębski Węgiel.
 In the same year, he won a silver medal of the Club World Championship.
 In 2013, Malinowski won a bronze medal of the Polish Championship.
 During the 2013/2014 season, the team was promoted to the Final Four of the 2013–14 CEV Champions League held in Ankara, and after defeating Zenit Kazan in a third place match, won a bronze medal.
 Malinowski ended the 2013–14 PlusLiga season with his second bronze medal of the Polish Championship.
 In 2015, he moved to Cuprum Lubin.